OHDSI/Visualizations/README.md

 2. Added additional examples for the remaining plots.
 Scatterplot was not included.
 3. Although crossfilter and ohdsi.util are still in the repository, these are no longer dependencies for the refactored charts.
 4. A few bugfixes were made while creating some of the examples.
 Issues still remain related to tooltips.

+### Part 1

+1. Added the existing charting library as a single file to the repository.
+2. Created a few examples to demonstrate the libary use.